orharazi/steps-test/README.md

 # steps-test

-run -- npm start -- and start use in localhost:3000
+run "npm start" in the main directory and start use in localhost:3000.